JHU-PL-Lab/www-pl/ocaml/code/lecture.md

 (failwith "BOOM!") + 3 ;;
 ```

-Invalid argument exception built-in:
+Invalid argument exception `invalid_arg`:
 ```ocaml
 let f x = if x <= 0 then invalid_arg "Let's be positive, please!" else x + 1;;
 f (-5);;
 ```

-You CAN also declare types, anywhere in fact
+* OCaml infers types most of the time
+* But, you can optionally declare types on any expression
  - Put parens around any such declaration or it won't parse

 ```ocaml